Elphinstone Hotel: History

-In the 1840s Elphinstone was known as Sawpit Gully and was renamed in the early 1800s.
+In the 1840s, Elphinstone was known as Sawpit Gully and was renamed in the early 1800s.
 Built c.
 1860 and first commercially licensed by Sarah Fyans in 1871.
 In 1875 Sarah Fyans married Friedrick Richard Lonsdale and the licence transferred to him until his death in 1889.

 Sarah Lonsdale owned the hotel until approximately 1905 when it was purchased by Newman & Co.
-Members of Sarah’s family ran the hotel until 1921, (50 years) except for 4 ½ years when it was leased to Joseph Archer.
+Members of Sarah’s family ran the hotel until 1921, (50 years) except for 4.5 years when it was leased to Joseph Archer.

-In 1922 a public telephone and exchange were located there as well as a store, which operated from the present day lounge until the 1960s, when it was moved to the newly built Elphinstone Post Office.
+In 1922, a public telephone and exchange were located there as well as a store, which operated from the present day lounge until the 1960s, when it was moved to the newly built Elphinstone Post Office.

 Before refrigeration, the hotel cellar was used to store the bodies of deceased locals before burial.
 Inquests were also held at the hotel.